-PIN NAME MULTIPLEXED SIGNAL NAME PIN TYPE (1) OTHER (2) FUNCTION TRST I C, L, K IEEE standard 1149.1 test reset.
-TRST, when high, gives the IEEE standard 1149.1 scan system control of the operations of the device.
-If TRST is not connected or driven low, the device operates in its functional mode, and the IEEE standard 1149.1 signals are ignored.
-Pin has an internal pulldown device.
-EMUO I/O/Z J Emulator 0 pin.
+Pin Name Multiplexed Signal Name Pin Type† Other‡ Function Test Pins (Continued) EMU0 I/O/Z Emulator 0 pin.
 When TRST is driven low, EMU0 must be high for activation of the OFF condition.
 When TRST is driven high, EMU0 is used as an interrupt to or from the emulator system and is defined as I/O by way of the IEEE standard 1149.1 scan system.
-The EMU0 and EMU1/OFF pins must be pulled up when an emulator is not connected.
-Internal pullups have been included for the purpose.
-If the user chooses to disable these pullups through the XBCR, external pullup resistors must be added to these two pins.
-EMU1/OFF I/O/Z J Emulator 1 pin/disable all outputs.
+LINOU 1/0/2 J The EMU0 and EMU1/OFF pins must be pulled up when an emulator is not connected.
+Internal pullups have been included for this purpose.
+If the user chooses to disable these pins through the XBCR, external pullup resistors must be added to these two pins.
+EMU1/OFF = I/O/Z J Emulator 1 pin/disable all outputs.
 When TRST is driven high, EMU1/OFF is used as an interrupt to or from the emulator system and is defined as I/O by way of IEEE standard 1149.1 scan system.
 When TRST is driven low, EMU1/OFF is configured as OFF.
 The EMU1/OFF signal, when active (low), puts all output drivers into the high-impedance state.
 Note that OFF is used exclusively for testing and emulation purposes (not for multiprocessing applications).
-Therefore, for the OFF condition, the following apply: TRST = low, EMU0 = high, EMU1/OFF = low The EMU1/OFF = low The EMU1/OFF pins must be pulled up when an emulator is not connected.
-Internal pullups have been included for the purpose.
-If the user chooses to disable these pullups through the XBCR, external pullup resistors must be added to these two pins.
+Therefore, for the OFF condition, the following apply: TRST = low, EMU0 = high, EMU1/OFF = low The EMU0 and EMU1/OFF pins must be pulled up when an emulator is not connected.
+Internal pullups have been included for this purpose.
+If the user chooses to disable these pins through the XBCR, external pullup resistors must be added to these two pins.